nystudio107/plugindev/README.md

 ## About nystudio107/plugindev

-This is a project scaffolding package for Craft 3 CMS plugin development.
+This is a project scaffolding package for Craft CMS & Craft CMS 4 plugin development.

 Read the [A Craft CMS Plugin Local Development Environment article](https://nystudio107.com/blog/a-craft-cms-plugin-local-development-environment) for full details on this project.

 It gives you the following out of the box:

-* Craft CMS `^3.6.7` is installed
+* Dual installs of both Craft CMS `^3.7.26` and Craft CMS `^4.0.0-alpha.1` running simultaneously
 * `craftcms/redactor` plugin is installed
 * `craftcms/commerce` plugin is installed
 * A PHP 8.x environment with Imagick and other needed extensions pre-installed